-The Language Testing Research Centre has worked on several projects relating to the Aptis test, the online language proficiency test designed by the British Council
+We work on projects relating to the Aptis test; the online language proficiency test designed by the British Council.

 Project 3: Investigating the discourse produced at score levels B2.2 to C2 on the Aptis Advanced Writing Test